-Use only aluminum or plastic wedges - never steel.
+Only use aluminum or plastic wedges - do not use steel wedges.
 Steel wedges can seriously damage the saw chain and cause dangerous kickback.

-Select felling wedges that suit the diameter of the tree and width of the kerf (felling cut (E)).
+Select suitable felling wedges dependent on the trunk diameter and the width of the kerf (analogue to felling cut (E)).

-Contact your STIHL dealer for advice on selecting the right felling wedge (length, width and height).
+Contact the STIHL dealer for the selection of the felling wedge (suitable length, width and height).